HISPlayer/UnityVisionOS-SDK/hisplayer-api.md

 Get the height of the current track of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SetMaxBitrate(int playerIndex, int bitrate)
 Set a new maximum bitrate (in bits per second) of a specific track.
 This doesn't disable ABR.
-The possible tracks can be obtained from the tracks returned from the method GetTracks.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.